 Black Terns at Harrisburg, Pa.-Two Black Terns spent May 10 and 11, 1933, flying over a small lake in a city park in Harrisburg, Pa.
 There are no previous records of this bird for the county.
 Leo A. Luttringer, Jr. of the State Game Commission, saw six Black Terns while fishing in the Susquehanna River eight miles above Harrisburg on August 22, 1928, and several immature birds on the 25th.
-His locality was the west bank of the river, in Perry County.-Harold B. Wood, 3016 N. Second St., Harrisburg, Pa.
+His locality was the west bank of the river, in Perry Gounty.-HAROLD B. WOOD, 3016 N. Second St., Harrisburg, Pa.

-Terns near Phoenixville, Pa.-On May 10, 1933, I saw two terns, apparently the Common Tern (Sterna h. hirundo) flying about the duck ponds on my game farm, on Pickering Creek, three miles from Phoenix-
+Terns near Phoenixville, Pa.-On May 10, 1933, I saw two terns, apparently the Common Tern (Sterna h. hirundo) flying about the duck ponds on my game farm, on Pickering Creek, three miles from Phoenixville, Pa.
+It is the first time that I have seen terns here in seventeen years' observation and Dr. Witmer Stone tells me that he recalls scarcely any inland records of these birds in eastern Pennsylvania.-FRANK B. FOSTER, Phoenixville, Pa.